thanasissdr/dockerized_apps/volumes/README.md

 ```
 where we use an external volume which we created before (when writing to volumes)

-The output will be the list of the named volume.
+The output will be a listdir of the named volume.

+## EXTRA
+- Inspecting volumes: `docker volume inspect <volume-name>`
+- Deleting volumes: `docker volume rm <volume-name>`
+- List volumes: `docker volume ls`